Former President Donald Trump praised Republicans in Utah booing Senator Mitt Romney | ExBulletin

 Former President Donald Trump praised Republicans in Utah booing Senator Mitt Romney

-Senator Mitt Romney was the only Republican to vote twice to impeach Trump.
+Senator Mitt Romney was booed at the Utah Republican convention on Saturday.

 Former President Donald Trump added insult to injury on Monday, applauding Republican delegates from Utah who booed Sen. Mitt Romney at the state convention in West Valley City on Saturday.